 The USO Warrior Center also hosts events for service members and military families alike, with everything from Halloween costume parties to movie and trivia nights or live entertainment.
 Events like these can alleviate the stress of recovery and also foster a sense of community by providing service members with the opportunity to bond with their family members, caretakers and fellow service members.

-The COVID-19 pandemic has made the lives of many of these service members even more challenging.
+The COVID-19 pandemic made the lives of many of these service members even more challenging.

-“Many of the people in the recovery housing here often find it difficult to find interesting things to do,” Altersitz said.
+“Many of the people in the recovery housing here often find it difficult to find interesting things to do,” Altersitz said in 2021.
 “COVID has compounded this issue by shutting all services down and forcing them to further separate themselves.”

-But even throughout the COVID-19 pandemic, with health and safety restrictions severely limiting traditional USO programs, the USO Warrior and Family Center has kept up a steady stream of support through offerings like grab-and-go lunches, virtual art programs and exercise classes.
+But even during the peak of the COVID-19 pandemic, when health and safety restrictions severely limited traditional USO programs, the USO Warrior and Family Center kept up a steady stream of support through offerings like grab-and-go lunches, virtual art programs and exercise classes.

-“I had the opportunity to speak with a woman who has frequently participated in our virtual programs over the past several months, particularly Bingo,” Altersitz said.
+“I had the opportunity to speak with a woman who has frequently participated in our virtual programs over the past several months, particularly Bingo,” Altersitz said in 2021.
 “She told me how much she enjoys the programming that the USO has provided because it gives a her an escape from the monotony of life in recovery housing and returns a feeling of normalcy.”

 Recovering from serious wounds or illnesses can be an incredibly challenging experience that can take an emotional toll on service members and their families.
 By providing them with a place to call home while they recuperate, the USO Warrior and Family Center at Bethesda helps ensure that these troops have the resources they need to make a full recovery – and to thank them for their unwavering dedication to service.